isc-projects/bind9/doc/notes/notes-9.17.3.rst

   programs that interact with the network and process arbitrary user input.
 [GL #1933]

-- As part of an ongoing effort to use RFC 8499 terminology, ``primaries`` can now be used as a synonym for ``masters`` in ``named.conf``.
+- As part of an ongoing effort to use :rfc:`8499` terminology, ``primaries`` can now be used as a synonym for ``masters`` in ``named.conf``.
 Similarly, ``notify primary-only`` can now be used as a synonym for ``notify master-only``.
 The output of ``rndc